TopGITsan/learnAngular/README.md

  #### Lesson 4: Components
  - What is a component - _a piece of code which represents something on your screen_. it's an independent thing which you can import an use it;
- - Creating component using ng generate component
+ - Creating component using: ng generate component hello
  - Declaring a component
  - Basic component use

+ #### Lessong 5: Interpolation and Expressions
+ - What is interpolation
+ - Its symbol {{}}
+ - Expressions used in interpolation
+ - Prohibited expression syntax examples